 Now, to start, the band – together with director Stobe Harju (The Islander) – decided to accompany the album with a film created in tandem.
-The movie finally saw its light of day in 2012 and features re-interpretations of tracks on this current album, plus some new stuff.
+The movie finally saw its light of day in 2012 and features reinterpretations of tracks on this current album, plus some new stuff.
 The tracks Slow, Love, Slow, an instrumental of I Want My Tears Back and Scaretale are directly played on the film.

 The aftermath with blame and counter-blame was not nice to see.
 No good PR can come out of mutual mud-slinging if you want to run a smooth operation.
 That said, however, the RMR offices (grouchily) admit that Floor Jansen does an amazing job since her arrival with proof delivered in their 2015 record Endless Forms Most Beautiful.

 I must say, Nightwish do not take kindly to criticism.
 I left a rather direct message on their Facebook site and was blocked for a while by the webmaster.
 WTF, you guys from Nightwish!
 Learn to live with some negatives, now you give me a chance to write about it.

 Imaginaerum takes off with a furious Storytime, moving over to the excellent I Want My Tears Back.
 The band really lets loose on that specific track.
 This is fully mounted Nightwish at its best, a full 10/10 for this track alone.

 Unfortunately, the second half of the record loses speed some.
-Yet you will find no fillers on this record.
-A series of OK songs that culminate in a soft ‘n’ rough Song of Myself.
+Yet, you will find no fillers.
+A series of songs that culminate in a soft ‘n’ rough Song of Myself.
 An epic creation almost 14 minutes long.
-May I suggest to take a moment and listen to the somewhat endless monologue that is exceedingly well done.
+May I also suggest taking a moment and listening to the somewhat endless monologue that is exceedingly well done?
 Even if the lyrics dangerously lean towards overcooked bombast near the end.

-To wrap this up, Imaginaerum is one of Nightwish‘s finest, even if surrounded by almost too much drama with Anette’s departure.
-Or perhaps it is just this quantum added spice needed to really get the record on its way to nirvana.
-The album mixes stellar musicianship with a potent savoir-faire in storytelling and excellent song-writing skills.
+The record mixes stellar musicianship with a potent savoir-faire in storytelling and excellent songwriting skills.
 The outcome is a slightly wicked, highly entertaining piece of Symphonic Metal that needs to be topped still.
-I love the album, a very varied, excellently crafted piece of work.
-Congratulations, Nightwish!